WebReflection/archibold.io/benja/docs/README.md

 ### How to load the app remotely
 By default, BenjaOS redirects to port `8080` all calls to port `80`, making it simple to use from your browser the same `index.html`.
-Write `http://192.168.1.X` on your browser, being sure the it is the one assigned to your board, and verify everything is OK.
+Write `http://192.168.1.x` on your browser, being sure the it is the one assigned to your board, and verify everything is OK.

 However, if you plug the SD card into your laptop, you can simply run `npm start` on *BENJA-APP* folder and develop directly in there.
 `Ctrl + Shift + I` to eventually bring up the console and debug like any other HTML page.

+Remember, _Electron_ runs with super powers only via the board, not when its site is reached remotely.

 ### How to not boot the App